luckkrit/cos3103/slides_src/pages/nosql-tutorial.md

 # Projection - Selecting Fields

-- Show only name and country
+- Show only name and country - Example 7

 ```python
 # Show only name and country